ntaylor0000/google-data-analytics-professional-certificate/1 - Foundations: Data, Data, Everywhere/Module 1/README.md

 - Optional - Familiar with data analytics?
 (Diagnostic Quiz: 100%)
 - Learning Log: Think about data in daily life
 - Learning Log: Consider how data anlysts approach tasks
+- Test your knowledge on proper use of the discussion forum (Practice Quiz: 100%)
 - Test your knowledge on the data ecosystem (Practice Quiz: 100%)
 - Test your knowledge on data analyst skills (Practice Quiz: 100%)
 -